 Creative Ways to Endow

-Blended gifts are ideally suited for gifts to fund an endowment.
+Blended gift fundraising is ideally suited for endowment initiatives.
 The outright portion of the gift allows the donor to establish a new endowment or add to an existing one.
 The bequest or planned gift portion of the gift then is added to that same endowment when it is realized.
 Let’s say a donor to a university wants to support the faculty in a particular department.
 She cannot afford to establish an endowed chair for $2.5 million during her lifetime but really wants to do so in memory of her husband.
 You suggest that she pledge $500,000 over five years (which she can afford) to establish an endowed fellowship in that department and then provide for an additional $2 million to be added to the endowment through her estate, which would fully fund the chair.

 Income for Life Makes Everyone Happy

-These types of blended gifts can also include a life income component.
+These types of blended gifts can also include a life income component, making them popular options for donors working with financial advisors.
 In the example above, that same donor could establish a charitable gift annuity with a portion of the $2 million balance toward the chair, which would provide her income for her lifetime and then the remainder of that annuity would be credited to the endowed chair upon her death.
 Of course, a provision would have to be made should the annuity remainder severely decline in value during her lifetime so that the threshold of $2.5 million is still met.

 Consider Challenges Ahead of Time

-When conducting a campaign for a capital project such as a new building, blended gifts can be more challenging as the remainder may not be received for some time, but the organization needs to expend current funds.
+When conducting a campaign for a capital project, blended gift fundraising can be more challenging, as the planned gift may not be received for some time and the organization needs to expend current funds.
 A conversation should occur with the chief financial officer and the board of trustees before the campaign about the possibility of blended gifts being counted in such a campaign.
 Certain blended gifts could positively impact the borrowing capacity of the organization, but typically only in limited circumstances.

 Welcome to the Club!